The 2015 awards are to be held at the Titanic Hotel, Liverpool

 He launched his career turning bedsprings into egg cups and became the UK's Young Entrepreneur of the Year.

-Born in Northern Ireland where she ran her own Interior Design Practice for 22 years, Alison made the move to Edinburgh 11 years ago along with partner Jeff Laing, to build up the hugely successful Jeffreys Interiors.
-A design practice, retail showroom and the recently launched e-commerce business for exclusive and unique furniture and accessories.
+Born in Northern Ireland where she ran her own Interior Design Practice for 22 years, Alison made the move to Edinburgh 11 years ago along with partner Jeff Laing, to build up the hugely successful Jeffreys Interiors, a Society of British and International Design practice with seven designers working on mainly top end residential projects , two retail showrooms and an e-commerce business for exclusive and unique furniture and accessories.

 Fiona is a member of the British Institute of Interior Design (BIID) and the International Interior Design Association (IIDA).
 A background of working in hotels gave her a sense of how to combine elegance and luxury with scale, which she’s transferred to her projects in private homes.